UK and EU Move to Regulate Social Media Over Child Safety Concerns

 - UK Prime Minister Keir Starmer has pledged to address 'addictive features' in social media to protect children.

-- Recent US court verdicts have held Meta and YouTube responsible for harms linked to addictive technology design.
+- Recent US court verdicts have held Meta and YouTube responsible for harms caused by addictive technology designs.

-- The UK government is consulting on a ban of social media use for under-16s, while the House of Lords advocates for faster action.
+- The UK government has launched a consultation on banning social media use for under-16s, with peers urging faster action.

-- The European Commission has opened an investigation into Snapchat over concerns about child safety and exposure to grooming and exploitation.
+- The European Commission has opened an investigation into Snapchat over concerns about child safety and exposure to exploitation.

 - EU regulators have also accused four pornographic websites of failing to prevent minors from accessing adult content.